rubylaser/rubylaser.github.io/_posts/2024-07-23-cycling-together-strengthing-bonds.md

 ### Pushing the Limits

 Of course, there are times when we push ourselves hard.
 Jack's e-bike is capable of impressive speeds, and I often find myself trying to average 20mph to keep up with him.
 These high-speed rides are exhilarating and add a competitive edge to our adventures.
-But whether we're riding at a leisurely pace or pushing our limits, the true joy comes from being together and sharing these experiences.
+But whether we're riding at a leisurely Zone 2 pace or pushing our limits, the true joy comes from being together and sharing these experiences.

 ## The Joy of Shared Rides